Dar es Salaam

 'I was sold this ticket but it's not what I asked for.
 I want my money back, please.
 I didn't pay for this bus and it's already full.'

-'You going to Moshi, this is to Moshi.
-This is the correct ticket.'
+'You going to Moshi.
+This bus go to Moshi.
+This is correct ticket.'

 'Yeah, but the bus is full and it's the Video Express.
-I asked for a different busline and yesterday the guy in here sold me this ticket and it's not the ticket I asked for.
+I asked for the Dar Express busline and yesterday the guy in here sold me this ticket and it's not the ticket I asked for.
 Oh my God!'

-He shrugged again and I wasn't into arguing so I stalked out and down the boardwalk with the porter to the Dar Express office and bought another 30,000-shilling ticket.
+He shrugged again and I wasn't into arguing so I stalked out and down the boardwalk with my tout dragging my suitcase to the Dar Express office where I bought another 30,000-shilling ticket.
 Finished.
 Done.
 But as I sat there quietly in the Dar Express office I got to talking to the fellow behind the wicket who spoke English.

-'How can I get my money back for this ticket I got ripped off for?
+'How can I get my money back for this ticket?
 Now I have two tickets.
-I told them what bus I wanted and they sold me this ticket anyway.'
+I told them what bus I wanted and they sold me this ticket.
+It's the wrong busline.'

 'Yes, they do that all the time,' he said.
 He shook his head and sighed.